 Thank you so much for following the adventures on Instagram!
 I always go to Kuala Lumpur but my stays are only 2-3 weeks long.
 I did not live there permanently.

 With this, I’ve called some friends who can give you some insights about living in Kuala Lumpur!
 Sasha and Vincent are digital nomads and expats who lived in KL.
 In this post, they will give you 11 reasons why you should move to KL.

 I really love KL so I hope you make it there!
 Good luck!
 Now I give the floor to Sasha and Vincent.

-After four years of living in Kuala Lumpur, the city is a place that I now consider to be my second home.
-The sights, smells and sounds of KL are like the greeting of a long lost friend and when I’m away for too long, I start to miss it.
-But how on earth did I end up there?
+After four years of living in Kuala Lumpur, it is now a place that I now consider my second home.
+The sights, smells, and sounds of KL are like the greeting of a long-lost friend and when I’m away for too long, I start to miss it.

 When my husband Vincent and I decided to live in Kuala Lumpur, our main motivation was food.
 “Hang on,” I hear you say, “You upped sticks and moved across the world just to get a good meal?”.

 Prior to living in Kuala Lumpur, we had moved from Manchester in the United Kingdom to live in Mazabuka: a rural town in Zambia.
 Mazabuka, for all its other charms (which were really not many), had no very few decent restaurants and cafes.

 You may also like: 15 best countries to teach English abroad

 Whilst I could cope with intermittent water and electricity, life without even the prospect of an occasional visit to a restaurant made things so much harder for the big foodie that I am.
 (I know, I know, first-world problems, but I like to be honest).